-A part of being a homeowner is making repairs on your home and in some instances, remodeling it.
-If you live in older home, built before the early to mid 1980s, you’ll want to make sure its asbestos-free before starting any projects.
+Being a homeowner means making repairs and in some instances, remodeling.
+If you live in older home that was built before the early to mid 1980s, you’ll want to make sure its asbestos-free before starting any projects.
 If it contains asbestos, it’s important to get it abated before any repairs or remodeling or it could end up severely impacting the health of anyone in your home.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Prior to strict regulations enforced by the Environmental Protection Agency (EPA), asbestos was used during construction projects on residential homes and commercial buildings.
 The most common places to find the dangerous mineral in residential homes include:

 - Patching compound and textured paint (banned in 1977)

 - Insulation (this typically applies to homes built between 1930-1950)

 - Hot water pipes